 A treat from my childhood

 I’m a middle-of-the-summer child.
-Consequently, my birthdays have always been within the summer vacays – school, university, theatre – and all my friends were usually oot and aboot (whenever I write that phrase, there is a little Rose Tyler in my head mocking the Scottish accent in Tooth and Claw, NewWhoS2E2), travelling the world while I was stuck in real-life farmville.
+My birthdays have always been within the big summer break – school, university, theatre – and all my friends were usually oot and aboot (whenever I write that phrase, there is a little Rose Tyler in my head mocking the Scottish accent in Tooth and Claw, NewWhoS2E2), travelling the world while I was stuck in real-life farmville.
 My brother’s birthday on the other hand is in November.
-Same day as Boris Becker, who once was less of a media person and more of a very passionate and successful tennis player and since my whole family played tennis (although less successful) that was such a neat thing to have in common.
-I share my birthday with Ginger Spice but I wasn’t (allowed to be) such a big fan of the Spice Girls so definitely felt a sting of jealousy that he got a childhood hero both my parents approved of and I didn’t. -Especially since it’s a rare thing they shared the same opinion on something!
-And yeah, his classmates sang a tone-deaf happy birthday on his special day and if he had ever pursued a career in managing an orchestra, I bet he’d gotten a professionally played symphonic rendition of the worldwide classic, too.
-Not for me.
-Spielzeitpause.
+Same day as Boris Becker, who once was less of a media person and more of a very passionate and successful tennis player and since my whole family played tennis that was such a neat thing to have in common.
+I share my birthday with Ginger Spice but I wasn’t allowed to listen to the Spice Girls and she wasn’t worth bragging about.
+Wheras Per got a childhood hero both my parents approved of – and I didn’t.
+His classmates sang a tone-deaf happy birthday on his special day and if he had ever pursued a career in managing an orchestra, I bet he’d gotten a professionally played symphonic rendition of the worldwide classic, too.
+And I didn’t.
+“Spielzeitpause.”

-However, one major thing my brother got and I didn’t – we’re slowly approaching the recipe y’all waiting for – were chocolate hedgehogs, one of my Mum’s specialties.
-“They melt in the summer, it’s too hot, you can’t have them” she would say, and add: “But Per will share them when it’s his birthday” and of course, his birthday came and the chocolate hedgehogs looked so yummy and squeaked EATMEEATME and my brother, being a proper big brother ergo being mean to his little sister would be like “You gotta be nice to me all day, they are MINE and if you don’t do what I tell you you won’t get any.”
+One special treat my brother got – and I didn’t – were chocolate hedgehogs, one of my Mum’s specialties.
+“They melt in the summer, it’s too hot, you can’t have them” she would say, and add: “But Per will share them when it’s his birthday” and of course, his birthday came and the chocolate hedgehogs looked so yummy and squeaked EATMEEATME and my brother, being a proper big brother ergo being a dickhead and mean to his little sister would say “You gotta be nice to me all day, they are MINE and if you don’t do what I tell you you won’t get any.”
 Imagine grumpy cat even grumpier.
-That’s me just remembering this.
+That’s me just remembering this, frowning at my laptop.

-Obviously, I made them, here, for his first birthday abroad.
-And sent him a picture and told him I was gonna eat’em all.
-And therefore, this recipe is dedicated to all little sisters out there who were ripped of a sweet treat simply because they were born in the wrong season….
+Fast forward and down under and guess what: in Australia, where he lives nowadays, it’s too hot in November to make ornamented chocolate desserts!
+Hah!!
+Rache ist süß, and so are these tasty treats, because I made them.
+On his birthday.
+And he couldn’t have any.
+And therefore, this recipe is dedicated to all little sisters out there who were ripped of a sweet treat simply because they were neglected anyway born in the wrong season….

 The Recipe